A baby does not decide to be born. Neither does a soul.

 What This Means for You

-If you are a believer — if you have looked at Christ and found Him beautiful, if something inside you aches for God's presence, if you read Scripture and the words burn — then something happened to you that you did not originate.
-The Spirit blew where He pleased, and He pleased to blow on you.
+If you've looked at Christ and found Him beautiful, if Scripture burns when you read it—something happened to you that you didn't originate.
+The Spirit blew where He pleased.
 You were born from above before you ever looked up.

 This is not a threat.
-This is the deepest comfort imaginable.
-Your salvation does not rest on the quality of your decision.
+It's the deepest comfort.
+Your salvation doesn't rest on your decision quality.
 It rests on the power of the One who birthed you.
-And a birth cannot be undone.
+A birth cannot be undone.
 You cannot be unborn.

-If the idea that God did this without your permission bothers you — if something in you insists that you had to choose to be born again — then ask yourself the question Jesus is asking: since when does the baby choose the birth?
+If the idea that God did this without your permission bothers you — if something in you insists that you had to choose to be born again — then sit with that resistance for a moment.
+Notice it.
+Feel how visceral it is.
+Ask yourself honestly: why does the idea that God moved first offend you?
+Is it because the Bible is unclear?
+Or is it because your pride cannot tolerate the thought that the most important moment of your life was not your achievement?

 You were chosen before the foundation of the world.
 You were loved before you drew breath.
 You were born from above by a Spirit who blows where He pleases — and He was pleased to give you life.